thequietlife/CTI-101/assets/security architecture.md

 <img src="https://github.com/thequietlife/CTI-101/blob/788b175aa5b848df6d6b5b9b6ed89585b3d20cc0/images/def%20in%20depth%20tools.png"
 alt="following on from the previous image. shows what mechanisms can be put in place" width="800"/>

 🛡️ Modern security takes a layered approach like the olde worlde castle example.
 We are not relying on one tool to do all the protecting.
 Each part of a network can have tools added to it.
-For example, MFA, MDM, EDR, firewalls, vulnerability testing, 🔒 encryption.
+For example, MFA, MDM, EDR, firewalls, vulnerability testing, 🔒 encryption. <br>

+#### 2. Least Privilege <br>
+Giving people access to only what they need to do their job and only for as long as they need that access.
+For example giving an employee access to only the floor they work on rather than access to all floors of the building.

 __________________
 Sources: